dmpop/geofix/README.md

 ![](geofix-web/geofix-web.png)

-Geofix comes with a simple Python Bottle-based web app that can display entries from the SQLite database.
+Geofix comes with a simple Python Bottle-based web app that displays the geographical data from the SQLite database.

 ## Requirements